SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 > [!NOTE]
 > SharePoint Embedded for Visual Studio Code only supports free trial container types at this time.
 Paid container types must be made using the SharePoint Online PowerShell Module.

-#### Create an Microsoft Entra ID App
+#### Create a Microsoft Entra ID App

-Every container type is owned by an Microsoft Entra ID application.
+Every container type is owned by a Microsoft Entra ID application.
 The first step when creating a free trial container type is to create a new or select an existing Microsoft Entra ID application as the owning application.
 You can either specify the name of your new application or pick one of your existing applications.

 ![Create App](https://github.com/microsoft/SharePoint-Embedded-VS-Code-Extension/assets/108372230/944ecf1b-491c-4e5c-b887-73a5d709e9c5)